 The last Duke of Austria from the Babenberg dynasty died in 1246.
 The King Ottokar of Bohemia (today Czech Republic) was elected Duke, and he married the last Duke's widow.
 When Rudolf von Habsburg became Holy Roman Emperor in 1273 he defeated the Duke (King Ottokar of Bohemia), and he replaced him with his son Albert in 1282, then Duke of Austria.
 A new dynasty started one of the Hapsburgs that ruled Austria for six centuries.

-In the modern age, Austria puts Albert’s successors in the shoes of the Holy Roman Emperor.
+In the contemporary age, Austria puts Albert’s successors in the shoes of the Holy Roman Emperor.
 The Habsburgs added Burgundy, the Netherlands, and Spain to their territories.
 The annexation was due to premature deaths or childless marriages within the Burgundian and Spanish dynasties.

 The major threat of the period was the expansion of the Ottoman Empire (Turks) who besieged Vienna twice in 1529 and 1683 but hit their face against this strong Christian wall.
 An alliance of Poland, Venice, Russia and the Habsburgs repelled the Turks.
-Vienna was the last stronghold to keep the Turks from conquering large parts of Central and Western Europe and throwing another dark veil on the west civilization like they did with the Eastern Roman Empire (Byzantine).
+Vienna was the last stronghold to keep the Turks from conquering large parts of Central and Western Europe and throwing another dark veil on the western civilization as they did with the Eastern Roman Empire (Byzantine).

 In 1522, the Habsburg dynasty decided to divide their control into a Spanish and an Austrian line, so the two lines followed different paths.
 With the eastern threat eliminated, Austria acquired more territories and became one of the leaders in European matters.
 They added Bohemia and Hungary following the last Jagiellonian king's death in 1526.
 These were the years of another threat for the status-quo, the Reformation.